Mostafa-Kamel-Soudy/analog-layout-journey/README.md

 ---

 ## Goal
-To build high-quality analog layouts and grow into a high-performance Analog IC Layout Engineer.
+To build high-quality analog layouts with strong awareness of matching, parasitics, and manufacturability.